 Employee diversity and inclusion in the Group is addressed through policy, practices and values which recognise that a productive workforce comprises of different work styles, cultures, generations, genders and ethnic backgrounds.
-The Group has implemented a Diversity and Inclusion Code, further details of which can be found on page 41 of this Annual Financial Report.
+The Group has implemented a Diversity and Inclusion Code, further details of which can be found on page 41 of the AIB Group plc Annual Financial Report 2020 which is available on the Group's website at www.aib.ie/investorrelations.
 The Group opposes all forms of unlawful or unfair discrimination.
 The efficacy of related policy and practices and the embedding of the Group's values is overseen by the Board.
 The Board has also set medium term Diversity and Inclusion objectives, supported by short term activities and actions.